Basic Instinct: Plot

-Roxy, jealous of Nick, attempts to kill him in a car attack but dies in the ensuing crash.
+Roxy attempts to kill Nick in a car attack but dies in the ensuing crash.
 Catherine reveals that she had an intense relationship with a woman in college who became obsessed with her.
 Nick suspects the woman was Garner, who claims the obsession went the other way.
-Investigating further, Nick finds that Nilsen had withdrawn a complaint Catherine filed against Garner years earlier.
+Investigating further, Nick finds that Nilsen had withdrawn a complaint Catherine filed against Garner several years earlier.
 He also uncovers that a professor shared by Garner and Catherine was killed with an ice pick in an unsolved case resembling Catherine's fiction, and that Garner's former husband was murdered in another unresolved case investigated by Nilsen.

 Nick finds the draft of Catherine's new novel, which depicts a detective discovering his partner's body in an elevator.
 Catherine abruptly ends their relationship.
 Later, Moran tells Nick he has arranged to meet Catherine's former college roommate in Oakland to learn more about her and Garner.
-When Nick arrives, he finds Moran stabbed to death with an ice pick in an elevator, mirroring the novel.
-Garner arrives shortly afterward, claiming she was lured there by a message.
-Believing she is reaching for a weapon, Nick shoots and kills her, but she is found to be unarmed.
+When Nick arrives, he finds Moran fatally stabbed with an ice pick in an elevator, mirroring the novel.
+Garner arrives shortly afterward, claiming she was lured there by a message on her phone.
+Believing she is reaching for a weapon, Nick shoots and kills her but she is found to be unarmed.
+Garner donned a wig to disguise her identity from Nick.

 Police find evidence in Garner's apartment implicating her in multiple murders, including files and photographs related to Catherine.
 Nick is left confused and emotionally shaken.
 Later, Catherine returns to Nick's apartment and they have sex.
 As they lie in bed discussing their future, an ice pick lies unseen beneath the bed.